vishal-chdhry/policy-reports-extension-api/README.md

 Build
 -----

-Build the kubectl-policy-report-extension plugin and install it in your GOPATH:
+Build the kubectl-prext plugin and install it in your GOPATH:

 ```
 make cli